mjEdit combines the most important tools for daily work in a single interface.

 Component definition Detection and conversion of older structural formats

-• Efficient tree view with real-time filter
+• Efficient Tree View with real-time filter

-• Automatic backups and a version archive
+• Automatic backups and Version archive

 • Intelligent path correction for portable OSCAL projects